Vintage: 2018

 Producer

-Mencía is the estate’s most widely grown black grape.
-Dominio do Bibei also uses the local Brancellao, Sousón, Mouratón, Alicante Bouschet and Caíño, reflecting the seemingly chaotic vineyards of their predecessors.
+Mencía is Dominio do Bibei’s most widely grown black grape.
+However, they also use the local Brancellao, Sousón, Mouratón, Alicante Bouschet and Caíño, reflecting the seemingly chaotic vineyards of their predecessors.
 For whites, Godello and Albariño dominate, with small amounts of Doña Blanca, Treixadura and Torrontés sometimes included.
-Grapes are destemmed and ageing takes place in an assortment of vessels, including modern cement eggs, foudres and old 600-litre barrels.
+Their grapes are destemmed and aged in various vessels, including modern cement eggs, foudres and old 600-litre barrels.

 Vineyards

-Vines are grown at varying altitudes from 300 to 700 metres, scattered across a large, north-facing hillside with schist and granite soils, flecked with slate, quartz and iron.
-The vine age varies between 21 and 100 years old and on average produces between 1 and 1.5kg of grapes.
-The region’s Atlantic climate, with an average annual rainfall of 700mm mostly concentrated in the winter and spring months, helps retain freshness and acidity in the fruit.
+Vines are grown at varying degrees of elevation, between 300 to 700 metres above sea level, and are scattered across a large, north-facing hillside with schist and granite soils, flecked with slate, quartz and iron.
+The vine age varies between 25 and 100 years old and on average produces between 1 and 1.5kg of grapes.
+The region’s Atlantic climate, with an average annual rainfall of 700mm, mostly concentrated in the winter and spring months, helps retain freshness and acidity in the fruit.
 The summer and autumn are drier, with a large diurnal range.

 Vintage